selimanac/defold-daabbcc/README.md

 ## Platforms

-Supported platforms: Web, Win 64, MacOS 64, Linux 64.
+Supported platforms: Web, MacOS and Linux (64bit).

 ## What is this for?